asusoda/soda-roster-approval/README.md

 > Google Chrome and ChromeDriver versions need to match

 ## Setup Instructions (WSL/Ubuntu):
-Chrome can alternatively be installed with:
+Chrome can be installed with:
 ```bash
 sudo apt install google-chrome-stable
 ```

+ChromeDriver setup (not necessary as it will be installed automatically if not detected):
 ```bash
 # Move chromedriver into PATH
 sudo mv chromedriver /usr/local/bin